Callbacks

 Actions that trigger it:

-) can be performed.
-For example, if we have an article with the callbacks below;class Article < ApplicationRecord validates :title, presence: true before_save :call_before_save after_save :call_after_save around_save :call_around_save private def call_before_save puts 'before article is saved' end def call_after_save puts 'after article is saved' end def call_around_save puts 'in around article save' yield # Article saved puts 'out around article save' end end
+save) can be performed.
+For example, if we have an article with the callbacks below;class Article < ApplicationRecord validates :title, presence: true before_save :call_before_save after_save :call_after_save around_save :call_around_save private def call_before_save puts 'before article is saved' end def call_after_save puts 'after article is saved' end def call_around_save puts 'in around article save' yield # Article saved puts 'out around article save' end end1

 2